 The length and momentum of the Maillard reaction will affect sugar browning to determine the body and sweetness of the coffee, as well as the complexity of the sugar browning notes found within the final product.
 With the steak example, more depth and complexity is achieved.

-As the length of the Maillard reaction extends, simpler flavors like nut turn into more complex flavors like walnut or almond.
+As the length of the Maillard reaction extends, simpler flavors like nut turn into more complex flavor compounds like walnut or almond.
 Caramel increases in complexity to maple syrup or honey.
 Chocolate notes develop into dark chocolate or even vanilla.

-TLDR; sugars and amino acids are reactive, resulting in the browning of sugars present in the coffee, resulting in aromas.
+TLDR; sugars and amino acids are reactive, resulting in the non enzymatic browning of sugars present in the coffee, resulting in aromas.

 Sugar browning continues within the roast as the oxidation of sugar begins under a high temperature, happening at the end of the Maillard reaction.
 The degree of browning and caramelization here is dependent on the temperature and end time of the roast.

 Sugar browning notes achieved through caramelization are malt, nut, and butter.
-Caramelization actually reduces the sweetness of the end product, so it’s up to the roaster to decide how they’d like to feature the final product.
+Caramelizing sugar actually reduces the sweetness of the end product, so it’s up to the roaster to decide how they’d like to feature the final product.

 Flavor & Aroma